- Catalog Administrator

 - One institutional holdings file from each member institution.

-- On the Publishing Profiles Details page (Discovery > Publishing > Publishing Profiles), select Edit in the row actions list for the Publish electronic records to Google Scholar publishing profile.
+- On the Publishing Profiles page (Resources > Publishing > Publishing Profiles), select Edit in the row actions list for the Publish electronic records to Google Scholar publishing profile.
 The Publishing Profile Details page for Google Scholar appears.

 Configure the fields in the profile.